-- review of the provision's safeguarding and child protection procedures - a visit to the site - a letter of assurance to confirm that all staff working at the alternative provision have had the appropriate recruitment checks - information about issues which the pupil attending the site might be at risk of, to inform an effective risk assessment
+• review of the provision's safeguarding and child protection procedures

+- a visit to the site - a letter of assurance to confirm that all staff working at the alternative provision have had the appropriate recruitment checks - information about issues which the pupil attending the site might be at risk of, to inform an effective risk assessment

-For each day that the pupil attends the off-site provision contact is made by Mr Carter, AHT for Pastoral Care to ensure they have arrived safely.
+For each day that the pupil attends the off-site provision contact is made by Admin and reported to Shaun Carter to ensure they have arrived safely.
 This process also applies where a pupil has been excluded from school, including fixed term exclusions.
 Contact will be made with a parent or carer to confirm their safety on each day of the exclusion.

-Elective Home Education
+2.12 Elective Home Education